• Skip to primary navigation

 Pecans and chocolate chips being added to cookie dough in a large metal bowl.

-STEP 5: Add the pecans and chocolate chips to the cookie dough and stir until evenly mixed.
+STEP 5: Add in the pecans and chocolate chips to the cookie dough and stir until evenly mixed.

 A scoop portioning cookie dough into large balls.